 Another useful tool for generating blog topic ideas is Hubspot Blog Topic Generator.

-Finding what works for others is great for coming up with topics that you now know that many others are interested in reading about.
-It’s up to you now to come up with your own unique take on the subject.
+Finding what works for others is great for coming up with topics, since you now know that many others are interested in reading about them.

 6. Make Use of Social Media